jerser/jerser.github.io/_posts/2013-07-03-typo3-virtual-appliance-with-packer.md

     ==> Builds finished.
 The artifacts of successful builds are:
     --> virtualbox-typo3: VM files in directory: output-virtualbox-typo3
     --> virtualbox-typo3: 'virtualbox' provider box: packer_virtualbox.box

+When the build is finished you end up with one directory containing a VirtualBox configuration file and a VirtualBox harddrive (output-virtualbox-typo3) and one other file packer_virtualbox.box which is the same VirtualBox machine but converted to Vagrants box format.
+You can now reuse and distribute these files and the users will upon booting them be able to go to <http://localhost:9090> and see the TYPO3 introduction package in all its glory.

 **Configuration details**